jonmmar/maram-cc-site/index.md

 ## 📣 Dispatch: Side Quests & Experiments

-**Dispatch** is where the side doors open—quick essays, paradoxes, and experiments for the structurally curious.
+**Dispatch** is where the side doors open: quick essays, paradoxes, and experiments for the structurally curious.

 - 🧩 [Browse the full Dispatch →](/dispatch)